the fastest

 Even without DCC, the ID.7 keeps its mass well under control.
 Yet it always rides far more comfortably than the rival Tesla or BYD.

 It's easy to guide accurately.
 The steering is precise (more so than some 'sporty' EVs including the Ford Mustang Mach-E or Kia EV6) and well-weighted, if numb of road feel.
-You can feel that this is RWD: you're not going to be doing skids, but it does resist understeer under power and won't scrabble for traction.
+You can feel the Pro cars are RWD: you're not going to be doing skids, but it does resist understeer under power and won't scrabble for traction.

 The suspension is fluent, and you're not knocked off course by bumps.
 So you can thread a neat line down a bumpy curvy road, and subtly feel the car working under you.
 Which is a much nicer sensation than in the more leaden and floaty ID.4 or stiff-legged Tesla Model 3.